zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    extracting the prefix.

-   :sn: The subnet to convert.
+   :param sn: The subnet to convert.

    :returns: The subnet as an :zeek:type:`addr`.